 Unlike the rest of the holidays at the end of the year, Kwanzaa is a perfect opportunity to spend time with loved ones while spending only a minimal amount of money.
 That’s because the very nature of Kwanzaa makes frugal Kwanzaa traditions easy to achieve, yet fun.
+Discover what colors to wear, telling stories to share, lighting candles, traditional African foods, and hademade gifts to make for Kwanzaa.
+Additionally, learn how a title pawn can assistance you in emergencies during the holiday.
 Here are five fun and frugal Kwanzaa traditions to try this year in Georgia.

 5 Fun And Frugal Kwanzaa Traditions To Try This Year

 Kwanzaa is an end-of-the-year celebration that teaches traditional African values and celebrates African heritage.
 During this weeklong celebration, seven themes are focused on in order to connect to your African heritage and those around you.
 The seven themes include the following: